zackhanni/soundslikesoma/_services/voiceover-recording-studios.md

 Proper spelling of voice-over is the subject of much debate int he industry.
 While voice over may trigger your spellcheck to go off, professionals in the industry will understand the meaning behind it regardless of how you spell it.
 Voice Over is an acceptable way of spelling it as long as both words are capitalized.
 The Cambridge Oxford Dictionary recognizes the hyphen use of voice-over to be correct although visually it may seem unnatural to some.

-### How Much Can I Make From Voice Over Work?
+### How Much Can I Make From Voiceover Work?

-The cost of a voice over work is determined by a wide range of variables.
+The cost of a voiceover work is determined by a wide range of variables.
 Significant influencing elements include:

 - Word count: The longer the script, the more expensive it will be.
-- Usage: The cost will be greatly impacted by how the voice over is used.
+- Usage: The cost will be greatly impacted by how the voiceover is used.
 - Experience: More established voice performers get more fees than emerging talent
 - Revisions: The price will depend on how many times you need your work revised.